geopython/diving-into-pygeoapi/workshop/content/docs/publishing/ogcapi-tiles.md

                       mimetype: application/vnd.mapbox-vector-tile
     ```

-Save the file and restart docker compose.
+Save the file and restart Docker Compose.
 Navigate to `http://localhost:5000/collections` to evaluate whether the new dataset has been published.

 Additional check for the following tile specific endpoints in the `Cycle` collection: